Can Humidifiers Cause Mold? Here’s Why

 Manufacturers usually recommend cleaning the humidifiers at least once a week, which involves emptying and refilling the water tank, wiping the unit’s exterior, and disinfecting parts that come into contact with water.
 Additionally, users should adhere to the manufacturer’s instructions on how long to run the humidifier and where to place it to avoid mold growth.

 Can humidifiers make you sick?
 Humidifiers alone can’t make you sick.
 However, they can promote mold growth along with bacteria, viruses, and allergens, especially if the humidifier is not cleaned correctly.
-To prevent this issue, you have to clean and maintain the cleanliness of your humidifier regularly.

 Can a Humidifier Cause Mold in Carpets?